L1TnzO/geospatial-incident-platform/docs/operations/testing.md

 ### Backend integration coverage

 Backend tests under `server/tests/db/` seed fixtures that tie incidents and stations together, then verify `/api/incidents` and `/api/stations` responses, GeoJSON payloads, and filter behavior.
+The new suites include:

+- `incidents.filters.int.test.ts` — exercises pagination, combined filters (type/severity/status/date/isActive), validation errors, and the 5 000-record window guard.
+- `incidents.crud.int.test.ts` — covers `POST /api/incidents` success, timeline validation, lookup failures, and duplicate handling, ensuring caches reset after inserts.
+- `incidents.api.test.ts` — baseline list/detail, metadata refresh, and search coverage shared with previous milestones.

 Ensure `DATABASE_URL` points at a database with PostGIS enabled—Docker Compose already configures this for the backend container.
 When the variable is not set or the database is offline, the suites log a warning and skip assertions so local development can proceed.

+> **Coverage thresholds:** Jest now enforces a minimum of 85 % for statements/functions/lines and 80 % for branches at the backend level.
+Failing to meet these numbers will break the CI build, so keep specs in sync with new features.

 ### Frontend integration coverage